Andre-LA/nene/docs/core.md

 global Nene.initialized
 ```

-The initialization state of Nene, it's handled by `Nene.init` and `Nene.terminate` functions and shouldn't be modified
+The initialization state of Nene, it's set to `true` by `Nene.init` and
-by the user.
+set to `false` by `Nene.terminate`, it shouldn't be modified by any other function.

 ### Nene.EventsCallbacks